 It will give you back the time normally spent on stocktakes.
 Plus it will give you a better view of inventory levels, sales volumes and margin.

-Getting the best of periodic and perpetual stock systems
+Getting the best of periodic and perpetual inventory systems

 You can, of course, go for the best of both worlds.
 Stick with the simplicity of periodic inventory accounting for now, and only upgrade to a perpetual inventory system when your business starts to gather momentum.